 - Valid passport and/or official government-issued identification

 - Letter of Introduction (approval letter) confirming the approval of your Study Permit from a Canadian Embassy or Consulate

 - Temporary Resident Visa (if required for your country)

 - If you are not a citizen of a visa-required country you may require an electronic travel authorization (eTA) to board a flight to Canada.
 For more information visit the IRCC website.

 - Proof of funds available

-- Proof of a medical exam taken for the purposes of obtaining Canadian immigration documents
+- Proof of valid immigration medical exam taken for the purposes of obtaining Canadian immigration documents (if applicable)

 - Marriage certificate and/or proof of common-law status (if applicable)

 - International driver’s license, driving insurance records, vehicle registration and insurance papers (if applicable)

 - Two years of official school records for your school-age children (if applicable)